vyastreb/sem2surface/doc/SEM2surface_Documentation.md

 ---
-title: SEM/BSE 3D Surface Reconstruction
+title: 3D Surface Reconstruction from SEM/BSE multi-detector images
-author: Vladislav A. Yastrebov
-date: August 2023
+date: August 2023 - Dec 2024
+header-includes: |
+  \usepackage{authblk}
+  \author{Vladislav A. Yastrebov}
+  \affil{CNRS, Mines Paris - PSL, Centre des matériaux, Evry/Paris, France}
 ---

 ## 1. Overview

 This script reconstructs 3D surfaces from SEM images obtained from at least 3 BSE detectors without prior knowledge of their orientation.
-The reconstruction is based on SVD decomposition, x and y gradient components are obtained using Radon transform, the full surface is reconstructed either by direct direct gradient integration or by an FFT-based method by Frankot and Chellappa (1988).
+The reconstruction is based on SVD decomposition, x and y gradient components are obtained using Radon transform, the full surface is reconstructed either by direct gradient integration or, preferably, by an FFT-based method by [@frankot].
+The whole strategy is based on the method described in [@neggers].

 ## 2. Method